PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 dynamic-Reshape/prune, and normalization-loop/prune boundaries, and an
 unconsumed observation-only policy.

+The three direct calls now retain the same two-key results in those selected targets.
+Their arguments, ordering, nested policy selections, live context, normalization convergence logic, and surrounding calls remain unchanged.
+The final-attention boundary contract recognizes both direct-call statement forms so that result retention does not weaken its call-identity assertion.
+These targets are not mutation counters and remain observation-only.

 The QLinear/mean/Concat recovery parent selects five ordered dictionary
 results: mean/HardSigmoid/MulAdd, QLinear SiLU prefix, QLinear Concat/Conv, pre-quantized Concat cleanup, and mean/MaxPool/Concat/Conv.
 Its runner and